A man with a beard popping his head out from in front of a computer.

 When hiring staff, you have several options.

 • Job websites: You can post job listings on websites like Jobdb, Jobthai, and Jobtopgun.
-They normally charges THB2000 – THB10,000 per job post.
+They normally charge THB2000 – THB10,000 per job post.
 While these platforms are effective, a drawback is the potential influx of applications, sometimes receiving over a hundred in a day.

 • Recruitment Agencies: Recruitment agencies can assist you in finding, screening, and interviewing suitable candidates tailored to your organization’s needs.
 Typically, these agencies charge the equivalent of a three-month salary for the position they’re helping to fill.
 You can check recruitment agencies from this article to find out more.

-• Linkedin: LinkedIn is particularly useful for recruiting foreign workers or managerial-level employees.
+• LinkedIn: LinkedIn is particularly useful for recruiting foreign workers or managerial-level employees.

 • Personal Network: You can ask your friends or network regularly.
 You may be able to recruit some interesting persons without having to pay a fee.